Losing a Loved One: What You Need to Know About Filing a Wrongful Death Lawsuit

 When Is a Wrongful Death Suit Applicable?

-A wrongful death suit is only applicable is the defendant was the one solely responsible for the death of a loved one.
+A wrongful death suit is only applicable if the defendant was the one solely responsible for the death of a loved one.
 Common examples include:

-If a loved one’s death was proven to be the result of a murder, the family can sue the murderer.
-Murder is by definition an intentional act, which could have been prevented if the killer was not with the victim.
+If a loved one’s death was proven to result from a murder, the family can sue the murderer.
+Murder is, by definition, an intentional act that could have been prevented if the killer was not with the victim.
 You can also use a variety of proof for this case, such as any restraining orders or past criminal history.

-You can sue a doctor or a medical facility if your loved one died due to medical malpractice.
-This includes carelessness, a botched procedure, failure to diagnose a condition, or if they gave an incorrect or lethal dose for a prescription medication.
+You can sue a doctor or a medical facility if your loved one dies due to medical malpractice.
+This includes carelessness, a botched procedure, failure to diagnose a condition, or if they gave an incorrect or lethal dose of prescription medication.

 Car Accident Fatalities

-If your loved one was killed in a car accident, you can sue the driver at fault and/or the car’s manufacturer.
-If you believe the manufacturer was at fault, you will need to find proof that the car malfunctioned or failed to protect your loved one.
+If your loved one was killed in a car accident, you could sue the driver at fault and/or the car’s manufacturer.
+If you believe the manufacturer was at fault, you must find proof that the car malfunctioned or failed to protect your loved one.